József Pecsovszky

-József Pecsovszky or Iosif Petschovschi (also known as József Perényi; 2 July 1921 – 6 October 1968), was a Romanian football player.
+József Pecsovszky or Iosif Petschovschi (also known as József Perényi; 2 July 1921 – 6 October 1968) was a Romanian footballer.
 His nickname was Peci.
 He could play in any position on the pitch, he was even goalkeeper once.

 Career

-Petschovschi played 273 games in Divizia A, scoring a massive 86 goals.
+Pecsovszky played 273 games in Divizia A, scoring a massive 86 goals.
 For Romania he won 32 caps, scoring 11 goals.

-Petschovschi made his debut in Divizia A at the age of 16, as player of Chinezul Timișoara.
+Pecsovszky made his debut in Divizia A at the age of 16, as player of Chinezul Timișoara.

-Petschovschi played in the Hungarian Football Championship between 1941 and 1944 under the name of József Perényi, winning the Hungarian title with Nagyváradi AC, and played three times for the Hungarian national team.
+Pecsovszky played in the Hungarian Football Championship between 1941 and 1944 under the name of József Perényi, winning the Hungarian title with Nagyváradi AC, and played three times for the Hungary national team.

-His fame was such that in 1946 a Hungarian footballer tried, and even did so for a short while, to steal Petschovschi's identity, when he recommended himself as the real Petschovschi in order to sign a contract with RC Strasbourg of France.
+His fame was such that in 1946 a Hungarian footballer tried, and even did so for a short while, to steal Pecsovszky's identity, when he recommended himself as the real Pecsovszky in order to sign a contract with RC Strasbourg of France.

 Petschovski was suspended in October 1947 for a period of three months because before an international game between Romania and Poland he bet on the Polish team.

 In 1952 he became the first footballer to receive the title of Master of Sport.
 He was also the first Romanian footballer to be called to play for a World Team alongside the biggest names of football.

 In 1952 he moved to Steaua București for three years, before returning to Arad to play for UT Arad until 1961 when he retired from professional football.
 In 1961 he briefly crossed with his son Jóska, who also played for Arad.

-Petschovschi coached UT Arad during the 1962–63 season.
+Pecsovszky coached UT Arad during the 1962–63 season.

+Death and legacy

 He died of cancer at his home in Arad at the age of 47 on 6 October 1968.

-His former club, UT Arad raised him a statue, which can be found at the main entrance of the UTA Stadium.
+His former club, UTA Arad, raised him a statue which can be found at the main entrance of the Francisc von Neuman Stadium.
+His name is sung to this day by UTA's supporters in the beginning and finale of every game, in their famous anthem titled "De la Dunăre la Sena" (song inspired by Carol Scrob's poem about Vasile Alecsandri, "Bardul de la Mircești").